© All rights reserved to Barnea Jaffa Lande Law offices

 Avihai Tal

-Avihai is an associate in the firm’s Regulation Department, specializing in providing legal advice in the field of financial regulation.
+Avihai is an associate in the firm’s Regulation Department specializing in financial regulation.

 Adv.
 Avihai Tal represents ventures from the fintech, digital currencies, and blockchain fields, advising on the impact of local and international regulation on their operations.